Social media responds to Will Smith slapping Chris Rock - NewsBreak

 After sitting back down, Smith shouted at Rock to “keep my wife’s name out of your (expletive) mouth.”

 As soon as the incident happened, social media erupted.
-Some people were in support of Smith, others said he crossed the line.How much is the Oscars costing this year?
+Some people were in support of Smith, others said he crossed the line.What did Chris Rock say before Will Smith slapped him?

 One Twitter user said, “Chris Rock’s joke was messed up.
 Will Smith’s actions were even more messed up.
 Smith could have walked up and taken the mic to discuss it, he could have yelled what he did from his seat, or he could have risen above it.
 Assaulting Rock was the wrong thing to do.
 No excuse!”